sumantapakira/big-query-google-trends/readme.md

     print(f"Error creating trending terms view: {e}")
 ```

-Establish an audit trail and operational logging system that tracks model retraining activities and system maintenance operations.

 Purpose: This creates accountability and visibility into the ML pipeline operations, enabling troubleshooting, performance monitoring, and compliance tracking by recording when models are updated, who initiated changes, and whether operations succeeded or failed.

 ```